 USING THE WEB INTERFACE

-Internal Webserver

-The Inovonics 551 includes an internal Webserver that contains multiple interactive pages, or menus, for setup and operation of your unit.
+Internal Webserver The Inovonics 551 includes an internal Webserver that contains multiple interactive menu Webpages for setup and operation of your unit.
 These pages give ready and interactive access to all settings, readouts, graphics, audio monitoring and alarms.